DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

  - Doubles as a GM prep tool to familiarize yourself with a new setting or module.

  The **Deluxe Edition** includes:
- - A Fantasy Inventory version: Overloaded.
+ - A fantasy hack: Overloaded.
- - The original version of Overpowered where you're an evil murder-bot.
+ - A grim-dark hack: Tribute Version.
  - With more to come soon!

 <div class="shopping-buttons">